awsdocs/amazon-pinpoint-developer-guide/doc-source/tagging-resources.md

 Where:
 + *resource\-arn* is the Amazon Resource Name \(ARN\) of the resource that you want to add a tag to\.
 + *key* is the tag key that you want to add to the resource\.
 The `key` argument is required\.
 + *value* is the optional tag value that you want to add for the specified tag key \(`key`\)\.
 The `value` argument is required\.
 If you don’t want the resource to have a specific tag value, don’t specify a value for the `value` argument\.
-Amazon Pinpoint will set the value to an empty string\.
+Amazon Pinpoint sets the value to an empty string\.

 ------
 #### [ REST API ]

-To create a new resource and add a tag to it by using the Amazon Pinpoint REST API, send a POST request to the appropriate resource URI and include the `tags` parameter and values in the body of the request\.
+To create a new resource and add a tag to it by using the Amazon Pinpoint REST API, send a POST request to the appropriate resource URI\.
+Include the `tags` parameter and values in the body of the request\.
 For example, the following request creates a new project named `ExampleCorp` and adds a `Stack` tag key with a `Test` tag value to the project:

 ```
 POST /v1/apps HTTP/1.1